MVIG-SJTU/RMPE/README.md

 # RMPE: Regional Multi-person Pose Estimation
 By [Hao-Shu Fang](https://fang-haoshu.github.io), Shuqin Xie, Yu-Wing Tai, [Cewu Lu](https://cvsjtu.wordpress.com/).

-# New version AlphaPose is released.
+## New version AlphaPose is released.
 The accuracy is 10 mAP higher than this repo.
-Please move to [https://github.com/MVIG-SJTU/AlphaPose[https://github.com/MVIG-SJTU/AlphaPose](https://github.com/MVIG-SJTU/AlphaPose[https://github.com/MVIG-SJTU/AlphaPose)
+Please move to https://github.com/MVIG-SJTU/AlphaPose[https://github.com/MVIG-SJTU/AlphaPose
-### Introduction

 RMPE is a two steps framework for the task of multi-person pose estimation.
 You can use the code to train/evaluate a model for pose estimation task.
 For more details, please refer to our arxiv [paper](https://arxiv.org/abs/1612.00137).